MartinvonBerg/wp_post_map_view_simple/readme.md

 ### 2. Prepare one GPX-File
 Donwload from your Track-Cloud / Provider and reduce to the usefull size and content.

 ### 3. Upload Files to your WordPress-Site
 The upload has to be done 'manually' by FileZilla or so.
 Is you prepare the Files locally you will have a backup automatically.

 I recommend to donwload the file `./settings/category_mapping.json` from the Plugin-Folder if you intend any changes in future.
 This file will be overwritten with every plugin update.

 ### 4. Add shortcode to page
-Use it like so `[tourmap tourfolder=<folder relative to upload directory with json-file>]` .
+Use it like so `[tourmap tourfolder=<folder relative to upload directory with json-file>]`.
+Use only once per Page or Post!
 For other parameters see table below.

 ## Set Shortcode Parameters
 The following parameters are available for both shortcodes (where not all will be used by tourmap).